Uniphix/ecoai/index.md

 Based on these information we can create specific behavioral structure that would make up this pattern.

-### Personaility Traits
+### Personality Traits
-There would be specific personaility traits that would form basic instructions of how a specific npc should behave.
+There would be specific personality traits that would form basic instructions of how a specific npc should behave.
 Should I hunt?
 Am I hunted?
 Do I run from those who hunt me?
 Am I fearless?
 Do I like this?
 Do I like that?
 What I hate?
 What is my favorite food?
 Etc.  All of these will determine specific behavioral markups that would be simply injected into a specific systematic code.

 ### Food Chain
 Based on specific creatures we can categorize them in specific food chains, the concept of predator will be based on this.
 Think of it this way.
 Fox are often hunted by coyotes (not in ECO currently) but they will often kill them.

 So if a organism is higher in the food chain it can and will probably run away.
 Now it also depends on the type of creature it is.
 For example wolves are scared of humans in general, they wouldn't go after a human normally.
 There is often whereas if your alone by yourself and the pack of wolves out pack you, they will and might go after you.
-But ultimately this will be based on the personalility of the individual wolf as well as a pack personaility traits.
+But ultimately this will be based on the personality of the individual wolf as well as a pack personality traits.

 #### Example of the data above:
 Wolves would consist the 5 primary senses,  their genetic systematic markup code signifies that they have heighten senses in sight, smell, hearing, taste and touch.
 They would also contain senses in pain, temperature, balance/acceletration, and gravity senses.
 Now how we would interprate that information is based on the Systematic Code of Wolf.

 First of all we know that wolves are animals, and it's from the phylum of Chordata which means "with a cord", thus spine/backbone, some fishes are part of this phylum but not all of them.
 It is part of the class "Mammalia" which to be blunt "Mammal" thus their youngs are given birth from the womb.
 They are from the order of Carnivora, this order specification we can actually use to determine that this is a meat-eating organism.
 This doesn't mean it has predatory insincts or anything.
 The suborder Caniformia, means that the organism has a long snout, such as the wolf does have.
 We can consider this "Long snout" concept as heighten sense of smell.
 The Canidae specifics lineage of carnivorans that includes domestic dogs, wolves, foxes, jackals, dingoes, and many other extant and extinct dog-like mammals.
 Where the Genus is Canis, containing multiple extant species, such as wolves, dogs and coyotes.
 Species of this genus are distinguished by their moderate to large size, their massive, well-developed skulls and dentition, long legs, and comparatively short ears and tails.

-We can formulate a base personaility traits for the wolf by the specific systematic code pattern.
+We can formulate a base personality traits for the wolf by the specific systematic code pattern.
 For example.
-With the Carnivora order we can know that we can include all personaility traits that makes the creature effectively a meat eating organism.
+With the Carnivora order we can know that we can include all personality traits that makes the creature effectively a meat eating organism.
 Now it does not provide the specific instructions of how they should hunt, but it will give them the concept that they like meat.

 With the species group we can determie what the type of food the "C. lupus" likes, well we know they like meat in general, but we also know that they would go after organisms that are lower in the food chain.